metabase/metabase/docs/faq/general/is-metabase-508-compliant.md

 - Metabase doesn't have a method to allow screen readers to skip over repetitive navigation elements.
 - Metabase is extremely close but not 100% compliant at providing text equivalents for all non-text elements.
-- Most but not all of our form elements are selectable by tabbing through elements.
+- Most of our form elements are selectable by tabbing through elements.
 - Metabase has minimal transition animations in it, but we have not yet tested whether the range of flickering is always between 2 and 55 Hertz.
 - Metabase's data tables do not have row and column headers identified in markup.
 - We do not yet have a published description of our accessibility and compatibility features.